Misc networking utilities for checking the local networking environment and estimating pings.

 - pArg: Value to set it to.

-You can pass NULL to remove a non-global sett at this scope, causing the value for that object to use global defaults.
+You can pass NULL to remove a non-global setting at this scope, causing the value for that object to use global defaults.
 Or at global scope, passing NULL will reset any custom value and restore it to the system default.